Text by Meritxell Rosell and Lula Criado

 Critical and influential voices will be part of Sónar+D this year; the central topics in the talks series will range from climate change and the Anthropocene to the social, political and cultural impact of big data and surveillance.
 It will include names as relevant as Brian Eno, who is giving the Inaugural Conference, Carsten Nicolai (also performing alongside Ryoji Ikeda as Cyclo, one of the highlights of the festival), Kode9, Jacob Appelbaum.

-Also, the renowned journalist and American computer security researcher, Jean-Michel Jarre is premiering his latest album at Sónar by Night, Electronica Vol. 2: The Heart of Noise, in which former NSA agent Snowden was involved.
-Spotify and BBC journalists will address how musical trends are being influenced by the advancement of algorithms.
+Also, the renowned journalist and American computer security researcher Jean-Michel Jarre is premiering his latest album at Sónar by Night, Electronica Vol. 2: The Heart of Noise, in which former NSA agent Snowden was involved.
+Spotify and BBC journalists will address how the advancement of algorithms is influencing musical trends.

-Two installations, Earthworks by Semiconductor Studio for SónarPLANTA and Microtonal Wall by Tristan Perich in the Mies van der Rohe Foundation will take us into massive immersive experiences.
-On the other hand, the Expo Area will display the development of projects in a real-time and domestic data stream, like The Timekeeper which will visualize patterns of visitors’ behaviour.
+Two installations, Earthworks by Semiconductor Studio for SónarPLANTA and Microtonal Wall by Tristan Perich in the Mies van der Rohe Foundation, will take us into massive immersive experiences.
+On the other hand, the Expo Area will display the development of projects in a real-time and domestic data stream, like The Timekeeper, which will visualise patterns of visitors’ behaviour.

-Further, some of the latest wearables technologies presented by Makeroni, experiments in 3D and binaural sound recording as well as the invention from the start-up founded by artist Olafur Eliasson, best known for his giant sun at Tate Modern, London.
+Further, some of the latest wearables technologies presented by Makeroni, experiments in 3D and binaural sound recording, and the invention from the start-up founded by artist Olafur Eliasson, best known for his giant sun at Tate Modern, London.